-However, in October 2019, the Saudi government suspended work visit visas, and the Saudi government is working to introduce a new temporary work visa.
+However, in October 2019, the Saudi government suspended work visit visas and is working to introduce a new temporary work visa.

-Foreign workers with family members living with them now need to pay a monthly levy for each dependent family member; the current levy is SAR 400.
+Foreign workers with family members living with them must pay a monthly levy for each dependent family member; the current levy is SAR 400.